What your current audio is doing to the line item it doesn't appear on.

 Show the math.

 Run the math against your own portfolio.
 Your average ticket, your transactions per location per month, the number of active locations you operate.
-Apply a conservative lift assumption from the public research.
-Then apply a more aggressive one.
-The spread between the two is what the audio layer is worth on your P&L today, whether anyone in the building is measuring it or not.
+Apply a conservative lift assumption, then a more aggressive one.
+The spread between the two is what the audio layer is worth on your P&L today, whether anyone in the building is measuring it or not — and the pilot is how you replace the assumption with your own number.

 The vendor-eliminating question.